Chamber of Commerce of the Philippine Islands

+Sr. Don Francisco Godínez succeeded the founding president Sr. Don Joaquín María Elizalde in 1890, followed by Sr. Don José de Echeita in 1895.
+After the Spanish–American War in 1898 as conflicts subsided, on July 19, 1903, the Camara de Comercio de Manila held a session wherein Sr. Luis Hidalgo, Sr. Teodoro Yangco, Sr. Vicente Somoza and Sr. Faustino Lichauco called forth a meeting to create a Filipino Chamber of Commerce and thus, Cámara de Comercio Filipina was born.
+In the said meeting, Don Francisco Reyes was elected as the President.

+The “Cámara de Comercio Filipina” held its first session and elected Governor General William Howard Taft as the Honorary President.
+The Chamber ushered advocacies, programs and projects from its founding in 1886, towards edifying the Philippines as "Pearl of the Orient", a description coined by the Spanish Jesuit historian Juan Delgado in 1751 and phrased by José Rizal in his final poem, “Mi Último Adiós” for its culture and historical significance.

+In the New Millenium

+Martial Law imperatives made the Chamber take a backseat from 1977 until 2014, the year when the National Historical Commission of the Philippines, recognizing its status, bestowed Markers upon the chamber in 3 languages: Spanish, English, and Filipino – the languages that span the Chamber’s existence; thus the Chamber rekindled itself as the "Provenance Chamber of History" with the theme, “History Builds the Future.”; and in 2021 the Chamber adopted a continuing guide themed "Navigating the Future as its Work Program advocacy for the coming years."

 Chamber Presidents

 A chronological listing of the Chamber's presidents and their terms:

 The Founders

 Among the founders of the Chamber were representatives of the cross-section of the economy.
-They were: Don Juan Rodriguez, shipbuilder; Don Miguel Velasco, real estate owner; Don Rogaciano Rodriguez, businessman; Don Francisco Reyes, banker, who was the first president from 1903-1904; Don Ricardo Aguado, businessman; Don Teodoro Yangco, real estate owner; Don Luis Hidalgo, businessman; Don Pedro A. Roxas, real estate owner and businessman; Don Rafael Reyes, real estate owner and industrialist; Don Tomas Sunico, industrialist; Don Vicente Somosa, real estate owner and businessman; Dr. Ariston Baustista, industrialist; Don Vicente D. Fernandez, attorney-in-fact of Don Pedro P. Roxas; Don Telesforo Chuidian, real estate owner and businessman; Don Bernandino Hernandez, businessman; Don Faustino Lichauco, real estate owner and importer; Don Ramon Soriano, real estate owner and importer; Don Tomas Arguellles, architect; Don Ignacio Syyap, businessman; and Don Rafael del Pan, lawyer.
+They were: Don Juan Rodriguez, shipbuilder; Don Miguel Velasco, real estate owner; Sr. Rogaciano Rodriguez, businessman; Sr. Francisco Reyes, banker, who was the first president from 1903-1904; Don Ricardo Aguado, businessman; Sr. Teodoro Yang-co, real estate owner; Sr. Luis Hidalgo, businessman; Don Pedro A. Roxas, real estate owner and businessman; Sr. Rafael Reyes, real estate owner and industrialist; Sr. Tomás Sunico, industrialist; Sr. Vicente Somoza Cua-Peco, real estate owner and businessman; Dr. Aristón Baustista, industrialist; Don Vicente D. Fernández, attorney-in-fact of Don Pedro P. Roxas; Sr. Telésforo Chuy-dian, real estate owner and businessman; Don Bernandino Hernandez, businessman; Sr. Faustino Lichauco, real estate owner and importer; Don Ramón Soriano, real estate owner and importer; Sr. Tomas Argüellles, architect; Sr. Ignacio Sy-yap, businessman; and Don Rafael del Pan, lawyer.